-Watson Pharmaceuticals Inc. (WPI) may begin immediately marketing a generic version of Takeda (4502) Pharmaceutical Inc.’s diabetes drug Actos, a federal judge ruled, handing the U.S. Food and Drug Administration a defeat.
+Watson Pharmaceuticals Inc. (WPI:US) may begin immediately marketing a generic version of Takeda (4502) Pharmaceutical Inc.’s diabetes drug Actos, a federal judge ruled, handing the U.S. Food and Drug Administration a defeat.

 U.S. District Judge Amy Berman Jackson in Washington today overturned an FDA decision that kept Watson from joining a period of shared exclusivity granted to the companies that are first to file for the right to market generic versions of branded drugs.
 Actos is the world’s top-selling diabetes medicine.

 Jackson ordered the FDA to immediately allow Watson to participate in what remains of the 180-day exclusivity period previously awarded to competitors Mylan Inc. and Ranbaxy Laboratories Ltd. Only the order was made public.
 Jackson sealed her opinion because of trade secrets disclosed in the litigation, pending arguments by the parties.

 Watson sued the FDA in August, claiming the agency’s decision to bar it from participating in the exclusivity period was “arbitrary, capricious and contrary to law,” according to the company’s complaint.

 Sandy Walsh, a spokeswoman for the FDA, said she was unable to comment immediately on the ruling.

 Actos is the trade name of pioglitazone hydrochloride, the world’s top-selling diabetes medicine marketed by Osaka, Japan- based Takeda.
 Actos had sales of about $3.4 billion in 2009, Watson said in court papers, citing market researcher IMS Health.